johnlockejrr/pylaia/docs/usage/datasets/index.md

 ## List of symbols

-Finally, a file named `syms.txt` mapping tokens from the training set and their index is required, beginning by the `<ctc>` token.
+Finally, a file named `syms.txt` is required, mapping tokens from the training set and their index, starting with the `<ctc>` token.

 Example: